MJoergen/nexys4ddr/dyoc/ep3_-_Memory/README.md

 It therefore makes sense to start organizing the source code in a directory structure that reflects this design.

 The new file added is mem/mem.vhd.
 Furthermore, the original file vga.vhd is split into comp.vhd and vga/sync.vhd.
+Again, the goal is that each file has only one responsibility.
 The top level file is now called comp.vhd.
 Again, the tcl-file and Makefile is updated too.

-The VGA part of the computer is now split into two:
+The VGA part of the computer is now split into three source file:
 * vga/sync.vhd   : Generate pixel coordinates and synchronization signals.
 * vga/digits.vhd : Generate colour as a function of pixel coordinates.
+* vga/vga.vhd    : Combines the two other blocks in a single block.

 ## What is memory?
 Essentially, a memory is an array of words.
 In our 8-bit system, each memory word is 8 bits, i.e. one byte.
 This means we can read or write one byte at a time.
-The memory is declared in lines 22-39 of mem/mem.vhd, together with initial contents at FPGA startup.
+The memory is declared in lines 30-47 of mem/mem.vhd, together with initial contents at FPGA startup.
 When using a memory, we therefore need to access a random (arbitrary) element of this large array.
 This is also known as a multiplexer.

-Notice the definition of the memory, given in lines 5-18 of mem/mem.vhd.
+Notice the definition of the memory block, given in lines 5-26 of mem/mem.vhd.
 The memory interface consists of an address bus, and a data bus.
 Even though the language (and the FPGA) supports bi-directional data ports, they are error prone to use, and I therefore prefer to keep the read data and the write data as two separate ports.

 It is nice to leave the memory size programmable.
 This is accomplished by the use of *generics* in VHDL, see lines 6-10 in mem/mem.vhd.
-This is comparable to templates in C++.
+This is somewhat comparable to templates in C++.

 ### What is in an FPGA?
 Let's talk a bit about what is physically inside an FPGA.
 Most of the silicon